agateau/clyde/docs/package-file-format.md

 - `files`: a mapping of files contained in the asset to the place where they should be installed.
 See below for more examples.
 - `strip` (optional): the number of directories to ignore inside the asset.
 For example if all files of foo-1.0.tar.gz are inside a `foo-1.0` directory, set `strip` to 1 to tell Clyde that all entries in `files` are *inside* this directory.
 Defaults to 0.
-- `extra_files` (optional, since 0.4.0): a mapping of files inside the package `extra_files` directory to the place where they should be installed.
+- `extra_files` (optional, since 0.4.0): the directory of a package using the directory format can contain an `extra_files` directory to provide files to install in addition to the asset files.
+This can be useful to provide launcher scripts, icons, or .desktop files.
+In this case this entry is a mapping of files from the `extra_files` directory to the place where they should be installed.

 Here is an example of an `installs` entry: